Polycystic Ovaries(PCO) and Polycystic Ovarian Syndrome (PCOS)

 Diet and Lifestyle

-To be honest people with PCOS should get rid of grains altogether.
+To be honest people with PCOS should be mindful of grains.
 Refined carbohydrates including sugar, sweets, fruit juices, white breads, pasta and should be avoided.
-These foods have a high glycaemic index and are damaging in any amount for PCOS sufferers.
+These foods have a high glycaemic index and may be damaging in any amount for PCOS sufferers.
 A diet high in vegetables (non-starchy), small amounts of Low-GI fruits, essential fatty acids and lean protein sources provides essential phytonutrients, antioxidants, magnesium and helps to control inflammation and hormonal dysregulation.

 Smoking cessation is the highest priority in currently smoking patients.

-Regular resistance training, or high interval exercise, is a must too (starting slowly and increasing as patient’s fitness improves)
+Regular resistance training, or high interval exercise, may assist sufferers of PCOS (starting slowly and increasing as patient’s fitness improves)

-Acupuncture, Chinese Herbal medicines, Nutritional supplements etc, are also a big part of the treatment on a complementary medicine level and can help dramatically.
-At my clinic we also have our own herbal medicine formulas, supplements and medicinals to treat PCOS too.
+Acupuncture, Chinese Herbal medicines, Nutritional supplements etc, are also a big part of the treatment on a complementary medicine level and may assist PCOS.
+At my clinic we also have our own herbal medicine formulas, supplements and medicinals to assist with PCOS too.

 Medically, insulin-regulating medications (metformin), hormone treatments (Pill, HRT) are used to regulate the cycle, control insulin resistance and prevent further cysts developing.
-There are natural supplements you can use that are far better for you and without the side effects of Metformin.
+There are natural supplements you can assist PCOS without the same side effects of Metformin.

 You may also need a procedure called “Ovarian drilling” to laser the cysts and help with the healing of the ovaries in severe cases.
 Just remember going on the pill does not fix this problem, it just masks it.

-This is why anyone with irregular cycles should see a women’s health specialist like myself, or a gynaecologist, not just your GP.
-If you need any help or advice with PCOS, or irregular periods then message, email, or phone my clinic.
+This is why anyone with irregular cycles should consult with a specialist in this area of medicine.
+If you need any help or assistance with PCOS, or irregular periods then message, email, or phone my clinic.